-Time to share our plan and our menu for this week 10/21 – 10/27/13.
-We actually haven’t shared our personal plan since June, so we thought it would be a good time to share again and encourage you to plan for the week and get your free downloads too!
+Time to share our plan and our menu for this week 1/20 – - 1/26/14.
+We actually haven’t shared our personal plan for a few months, so we thought it would be a good time to share again and encourage you to plan for the week and get your free downloads too!
+Part of the reason for sharing this with you this week is because both of these downloads, but especially the “No Food Waste Menu” will help you to have a smooth penniless week next week (as we know hundreds of you are joining us for penniless week next week to jumpstart financial goals – read about that HERE).

 I am going to share two downloads that I complete each week: our THRIFTY Plan and our No Food Waste Menu.